mcfung/GoldenParserJS/README.md

     fs.readFile('./topics.html', {
           encoding: 'utf8'
         }, function(err, html) {
-            mobileGoldenParser.parseTopicList(html, function(topics) {
+            mobileGoldenParser.parseTopics(html, function(result) {
             });
         });
 ```
+It is a coffeescript class so you can extends this class easily for more preprocessing.

 #### .preprocess(element, $)

 This method will prepend `http://#{@subDomain}.hkgolden.com` to the source of all image which source is start with `/faces` which would be the face icon in golden such that all face icon will be using absolute URL.
-It is a coffeescript class so you can extends this class easily for more preprocessing.

 #### .prependDomainToImageSrc(img)